foremanmining/foreman-chisel/README.md

 Chisel is an open-source Java application that will extract GPU-specific metrics and expose them via an HTTP API.
 This application aims to provide a mechanism for supplementing some of the lackluster miner APIs that often don't expose GPU statistics, thus enabling Foreman to consistently report mining metrics across all miners.

-Chisel is currently only being leveraged by the Foreman integration with nvOC.
-It will, however, be expanded upon, with the intention of adding support for non-nvOC and Windows environments.
+Chisel is currently being leveraged by the Foreman integration with nvOC, HiveOS, and Linux.
+It will be expanded upon, with the intention of adding support for Windows environments.

 #### Endpoints ####